 On September 13, 2006, the body of Valley City State University student Mindy was found in her off-campus apartment.
-The 22-year-old had been suffocated to death with a belt, and her neck had also been slashed.
+The 22-year-old had been suffocated and she had knife injuries to her neck.

 The authorities estimated from her computer and cellphone use that she’d died at approximately 12: 30 pm.
-Her body had been covered in cleaning fluid, and two knives were found at the scene, one of which was propped up against her neck.
+Her body had been covered in cleaning fluid, and two knives were found at the scene.

 There was no sign of forced entry into the apartment.

 The police investigation initially had 13 possible suspects to examine, but it quickly focused on Moe Gibbs, a Barnes County Jail employee who lived in the same apartment complex as Mindy.